cultureamp/ecr-scan-results-buildkite-plugin/README.md

 There are two options here:

-1. configure an [ignore file](docs/ignore-findings.md) to tell the plugin to skip this vulnerability.
+1. configure an [ignore file][ignore-findings] to tell the plugin to skip this vulnerability.
 Set an `until` date to ensure that it is dealt with in the future.
 2. refer to how to set your [max-criticals](#max-criticals-optional-string), and